TheHive-Project/TheHiveDocs/admin/cluster.md

         server node4 10.0.0.4:9000 check
 ```

-## Debug
+## Troubleshooting

-You can enable debug messages with the following configuration :
+Should you encounter troubles with your setup, you can enable debug messages with the following configuration:
 ```
 akka {
   actor {